code0nwheels/Dwellpy/readme.md

 - **Adaptive Sensitivity**: Customize dwell detection radius and timing to accommodate different types of motor challenges
 - **Temporary/Default Modes**: Easily switch between click types with temporary or permanent mode selection
 - **Accessible Interface**: Small, always-on-top UI with high-contrast buttons that can be positioned anywhere on screen
-- **Cross-platform Support**: Works on Windows, macOS, and Linux (with platform-specific optimizations)
+- **Cross-platform Support**: Works on Windows, macOS, and Linux with consistent behavior
 - **Persistent Settings**: Your preferences are saved between sessions, so you only need to configure once

 ## Installation